Changing Your Software Development Partner? A Step-by-Step Guide

 Misaligned goals between a client and a software partner

 One such example is when the company decides that they want to expand exponentially, and the chosen supplier cannot address their development needs.
 Or when the software firm decides, they would like to focus only on clients from a particular sector.
 All businesses evolve, and it is okay if one of you decides to change direction.
-You just need to address it properly and consider a firm that aligns better with your growth strategy.
+You just need to address it properly and consider a firm that aligns better with your strategy.

 Skill gaps in the current software development agency